 As nearly every industry vertical becomes more crowded, the cost of marketing increases, and competition heightens.
 To succeed in this environment it is absolutely crucial that your sales and marketing teams are aligned.
-Sales and marketing alignment leads to increased revenue, better win rates, and improved customer retention.
+Sales and marketing alignment leads to increased revenue, better win rates, sales process best practices and improved customer retention.

 In fact, a recent study found that successfully aligned sales and marketing teams generate 32% more revenue, retain 36% more customers, and see 38% higher win rates than teams with poor sales and marketing alignment.
 By bringing your sales and marketing teams together, you can easily multiply the performance of both teams.